knative-extensions/eventing-kafka/pkg/common/scheduler/README.md

 All existing vreplica placements will still be valid and no rebalancing will be done by the vreplica scheduler.
 (For Kafka, its broker may trigger a rebalancing of partitions due to consumer group member changes.)

-TODO: Measure latencies in message processing using a performance tool (KPerf eventing).
+TODO: Measure latencies in events processing using a performance tool (KPerf eventing).

 3. **No more cluster resources**: